jahnavinischal/gemini_hackathon/README.md

-# Sustainable Materials Project
+# Sustainable Materials Predictor Project

-This project is developed for the Gemini Hackathon, focusing on analyzing sustainable materials using the Gemini API and machine learning models.
+-This project is developed for the Gemini Hackathon, focusing on analyzing sustainable materials for different industries using the Gemini API and machine learning models.

+-It is still under working

 ## Setup Instructions